yuri-rage/mission-planner-macro-plugin/README.md

 1. DO_SET_SERVO sets servo 4 to 1450μs (a mid-range engine RPM in the example case)
 2. DELAY briefly for the engine to spool
 3. DO_JUMP - **special case:** instead of setting parameter 1 as usual for a DO_JUMP command, parameter 4 is set to 1.
 This is a directive to the macro processor to insert existing on-screen waypoints up to and including this one, and then resume adding the macro template commands.
 In this case, we add waypoint 1 and then move on.
-4. DO_SET_RELAY turns the mower deck PTO on after reaching waypoint 1
+4. DO_SET_RELAY turns on relay 2 (mower deck PTO) after reaching waypoint 1
 5. DELAY waits for PTO engagement
 6. DO_SET_SERVO sets servo 4 to mowing engine speed
 7. DELAY waits briefly for the engine to spool